 The Company evaluates the net realizable value of its deferred tax assets each period to ensure that estimated future taxable income will be sufficient in character, amount and timing to result in the use of its deferred tax assets.
 "Character" refers to the type (ordinary income versus capital gain) as well as the source (foreign vs. domestic) of the income the Company generates.
 "Timing" refers to the period in which future income is expected to be generated.
 Timing is important because, in certain jurisdictions, net operating losses or other tax attributes expire if not used within an established statutory time frame.
-The Company records a valuation allowance for each deferred tax asset for which realization is not assessed as more likely than not.
 The Company must consider all objective evidence, both positive and negative, in evaluating the future realization of its deferred tax assets, including tax loss carry forwards.
 Available evidence, including historical information is supplemented by currently obtainable information about future tax years.
 Realization of deferred tax assets requires sufficient taxable income of the appropriate character.
 Based on these evaluations, the Company has determined that it is more likely than not that expected future earnings will be sufficient to use most of its deferred tax assets.
 To the extent estimates of future taxable income decrease or do not materialize, additional valuation allowances may be required.